yaronf/I-D/STAR/draft-ietf-acme-star.md

 All apply to both headers.

 * This header is a single value, not a list.
-* The header is used only in responses to GET or HEAD requests, and only for MIME types that denote time-limited credentials.
+* The header is used only in responses to GET, HEAD and POST-as-GET requests, and only for MIME types that denote time-limited credentials.
 * Header semantics are independent of context.
 * The header is not hop-by-hop.